tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-applicationinfo.md

 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>

 The status of the application.

-Possible values are.
+Possible values are:

   - Invalid - Indicates the application status is invalid.
 All Service Fabric enumerations have the invalid type.
 The value is zero.
   - Ready - Indicates the application status is ready.
 The value is 1.